Do engineers invent stuff? It depends on the job. Some engineers invent new things, while others put those inventions into action.

 “Do engineers invent things?” wrap up

-What do you think are the greatest engineering inventions in history?
-What do you consider to be inventions?
+What do you think are the most groundbreaking engineering inventions in history?
+How do you define “invention”?

 Featured Image Photo Credit: Lenny Kuhne (image cropped)